michael-milette/moodle-filter_filtercodes/README.md

 * {ifdashboard}{/ifdashboard} : Will display the enclosed content only if the user is on the Moodle Dashboard.
 * {ifincourse}{/ifincourse} : Will display the enclosed content only if the user is in a course other than the Front page.
 * {ifinsection}{/ifinsection} : Will display the enclosed content only if the user is in a section of a course which is not the Front Page.
+* {ifnotinsection}{/ifnotinsection} : Will display the enclosed content only if the user is not in a section of a course.

 If the condition is not met in the particular context, the specified tag and it's content will be removed.